An Automated Theorem Proving Framework for Information-Theoretic Results: Inference Rules

 We may regard the elementary rules in Proposition \ref{prop:basicrules} as the axioms of EIIs.
 Nevertheless, this set of axioms is not complete.
-It can be shown that EIIs that can be verified by the auxiliary searching algorithm in Section \ref{sec:auxsearch} are precisely the EIIs that can be deduced using the elementary rules, i.e., an EII is trivial if and only if it can be deduced using the elementary rules.
-Note that the only rule that introduces new auxiliary random variables is the join rule, and hence these rules only allow us to identify auxiliary random variables that are subsets of $X^{n}$.
-The elementary rules alone cannot infer any of the nontrivial EIIs (e.g. non-Shannon-inequalities and the EIIs in the next section), and hence they are incomplete if viewed as axioms.
-Nevertheless, we can extend the elementary rules with other nontrivial EIIs and inference rules to produce more nontrivial EIIs.
-This will be discussed in the following sections.
+We will show that the EIIs that can be verified by Algorithm \ref{alg:cached} are precisely the EIIs that can be deduced using the elementary rules, i.e., an EII is trivial if and only if it can be deduced using the elementary rules.
+The proof of the following theorem is in Appendix \ref{subsec:pf_trivial}.